 One wonders why this picture, apart from just plain geographically wrong, seems so outdated.
-Maybe it’s not to do with progress or the lack thereof.
+Maybe it’s not to do with technological progress or the lack thereof.
 Possibly, it’s more a case of divergence in a wide range of cultural, political and other issues.
-Could it be that, in the decades since 1968, Europe and America have – to reverse the metaphor of this map – drifted apart?
+Could it be that, in the decades since 1968, Europe and America have simply drifted apart?

 Many thanks to Vlaotchose for sending in this map, found in a 1968 issue of Paris Match